statisticalbiotechnology/cb2030/questions/supervisedlearning.md

 > There are many different kernel functions available.

 1. Is it reasonable to perform this type of analyses using a regular personal computer or is it necessary to use a supercomputer to avoid overheating?
 > Could you try to run the examples in the notebook on your computer?
-Pretty please!

 1. Supervised Learning such as SVM are based on creating a classifier from an annotated dataset.
 Does this mean that the classifier only can get as precise as the annotations in the dataset?
 Can a small set of erroneous annotations ruin a dataset?
 How is this in contrast to unsupervised learning?